all-out/guides/_guides/applying.md

 What day and time should Satori announce the bash?

 #### Risky Rolling
 The bash time is fast approaching and Satori needs start moving ships over.
-The current highsec exit is over 30 jump away so he decides to roll for a better connection.
+The current highsec exit is over 30 jumps away so he decides to roll for a better connection.

 Z reported in discord that he was rolling the highsec, [Siggy](https://all-out.github.io/guides/siggy/) confirms he started rolling however the hisec is still up and only reduced.